Attleboro Burros

 The Attleboro Burros were a minor league baseball team based in Attleboro, Massachusetts.
 In 1928, the Burros played the season as members of the Class B level New England League, reaching the league playoff Final.
 The Burros were preceded and succeeded by two Attleboro teams that played partial minor league seasons.
 The Attleboro Angels played briefly in the 1908 Atlantic Association and Attleboro played a few games in returning to the New England League in 1933.

-The 1933 team was a minor league affiliate of the New York Giants.
+The 1933 Attleboro team was a minor league affiliate of the New York Giants.

 Attleboro teams hosted minor league home games at the Brady Field in 1908 and Hayward Field in 1928 and 1933.

 History

 1908 Atlantic Association

 In 1908, the Attleboro "Angels" began minor league play, as Attleboro became members of the six–team Class D level Atlantic Association during the season.
 The Lewiston, Pawtucket Colts, Portland Blue Sox, Newport Ponies and Woonsocket Trotters teams joined the Taunton Angels in beginning league play on May 1, 1908, before the franchise relocated.

 In 1908, the Taunton Angels began Atlantic Association play, before the Taunton franchise moved to Attleboro, Massachusetts.
 The move to Attleboro was short-lived as the Atlantic Association disbanded on May 21, 1908, due to a "lack of public interest."
 The Taunton/Attleboro Angles had an overall record of 1–12 record, playing the brief season under managers Mike McDermott, Bill Wilson and McEleney.